 National Administrative Council

-The National Administrative Council is comprised of the National President and 12 Vice Presidents.
+The National Administrative Council (NAC) drives the strategic growth of the organization.
+The NAC is comprised of the National President and 9 Vice Presidents.

 The National President gives direction and leadership toward the achievement of the Sorority’s mission, vision, strategy and annual goals and objectives.